idiotandrobot/purplecowproperties.co.uk/services.md

 title: our services
 permalink: /services/
 categories: [home, services]
-excerpt:
-Purple Cow Properties is a residential Lettings and Property Management Company operating throughout Greater Manchester.

-Property Management in Manchester should comprise of more then just site visits and fielding phone calls from tenants; at Purple Cow our property management includes Property Investment Advice, BMV Property Investment Leads and access to our Property Investment Tutorials.
+excerpt: Purple Cow Properties is a residential Lettings and Property Management Company operating throughout Greater Manchester.<br/><br/>Property Management in Manchester should comprise of more then just site visits and fielding phone calls from tenants; at Purple Cow our property management includes Property Investment Advice, BMV Property Investment Leads and access to our Property Investment Tutorials.
 ---
 {{ excerpt }}